hammerztein/cockroach-foot-nuclearbomb/README.md

 ## Assignment

 - Create "rock paper scissors" game that will be played in the browser console.
-- Create new "feature branch" for implementing game UI. <span style="color: red"> - New</span>
+- Create new "feature branch" for implementing game UI. - `New`
-- Create game UI with clickable buttons for user input and output section for results and scores. <span style="color: red"> - New</span>
+- Create game UI with clickable buttons for user input and output section for results and scores. `New`
-- Merge changes from "feature branch" into main branch. <span style="color: red"> - New</span>
+- Merge changes from "feature branch" into main branch. `New`

 ## Things I Used

 - Template Literals
 - Conditional Statements (IF ELSE TERNARY)
 - Logical Operators (AND OR)
-- Object Manipulation <span style="color: red"> - New</span>
+- Object Manipulation `New`
-- Click Events <span style="color: red"> - New</span>
+- Click Events `New`

 ## What I Learned

 - Grouping conditional statements
-- Splitting tasks into functions <span style="color: red"> - New</span>
+- Splitting tasks into functions `New`
-- Holding game data in one object <span style="color: red"> - New</span>
+- Holding game data in one object `New`
-- Smooth CSS transition via max-height property <span style="color: red"> - New</span>
+- Smooth CSS transition via max-height property `New`

 ## Acknowledgments